-ITEM 7-A. Quantitative and Qualitative Disclosures about Market Risk
+ITEM 7A.
+Quantitative and Qualitative Disclosures about Market Risk

 We are exposed to market risk primarily related to potential adverse changes in interest rates as discussed below.
 Management is actively involved in monitoring exposure to market risk and continues to develop and utilize appropriate risk management techniques.
 We are not exposed to any other significant financial market risks including commodity price risk, foreign currency exchange risk or interest rate risks from the use of derivative financial instruments.
-The Company does not use derivative financial instruments.
+We do not use derivative financial instruments.

-We have limited exposure to changes in interest rates due to our lack of indebtedness for borrowed money.
+We have limited exposure to changes in interest rates due to our lack of indebtedness for borrowed money under our revolving credit facility.
 We have a debt facility under which we may borrow funds in the future.
-We do not currently foresee any borrowing needs.
+We do not currently foresee any borrowing needs under our revolving credit facility.
+Our debt with fixed interest rates consist of a note to a former owner.